cucapra/pollen/flatgfa-sh/README.md

 ```

 With optimizations enabled via `-O`, flash will detect when an `.og` file can be
-bypassed in favor of an existing FlatGFA equivalent:
+bypassed in favor of an existing FlatGFA or text GFA equivalent:

 ```console
 $ flash -p -c 'odgi depth -i ../tests/note5.og'